jstuartpieri/Work-collection/README.md

 # Project 5) MongoDB localhost configuration to store scrapped rotten tomatoes movies data

 * Scrapped Rotten Tomatoes data and exported in JSON format.
-* Configured a localhost MongoDB server using 2 shards, each with 3 replicasets to store data extracted.
+* Configurated a localhost MongoDB server using 2 shards, each with 3 replicasets to store data extracted.
 * Imported rotten tomatoes JSON formatted extracted data to MongoDB shards.